nolanlawson/dotjs-2016/readme.md

 And it worked!
 Today, Flash and Silverlight are slowly fading away.
 Java applets are a distant memory.
 HTML5 reigns supreme.

-If you want to build a compelling web application, whether it's an email app, a video website, or a 3D game, you can do it today with purely open web technologies.
+Today, if you want to build a rich, compelling desktop application – whether it's an email app, a video-sharing site, or a 3D game – you can do it today with purely open web technologies.
+This is an amazing accomplishment.

 --